nextapps-de/mikado/README.md

 ```

 <a name="view.data"></a>
-Get a data from the store by index:
+Get a data item from the store by index:
 ```js
 var data = view.data(index);
 ```

-Get a data from the store by node:
+Get a data item from the store by node:
 ```js
 var data = view.data(node);
 ```